Updated: May 18

 I went to go see Gaudi’s work, but the main house was full and not selling anymore tickets so, I went to the public park and then into Gaudi’s original house which is now Casa Museu.
 Even if you aren't able to go to the main attraction, the public park is full of his work and still worth the visit.

 If you plan on seeing the main building, I recommend buying tickets in advance.

 Then it started pouring so I made my way back, and we stayed inside for a bit and then ate Paella and Sangria, while walking around the streets and browsing local vendors.

 Kate had her final, so I was originally planning to get on a scooter and go get breakfast on my own, BUT surprisingly enough... one of my friends from a summer camp I did in Poland as a kid, happened to be in Barcelona too.
 We decided to go get breakfast together at The Citazen Cafe and then sat in the city center watching the locals and catching up on the past couple of years.

-Kate met me at the Sagrada Familia after her final and we took some pictures and then decided we wanted to snack.
+Kate met me at the Sagrada Familia after her final and then decided we wanted to snack.
 We got the infamous Patatas Bravas, which are diced potatoes covered in a creamy, spicy, magical tomato sauce.
 If you are ever in Spain, I highly recommend trying this dish.

-After that we head back to her place and I took a taxi to the airport and got to site see a bit more of the city through that.
+After that we head back to her place and took a taxi to the airport, asking the driver to take the scenic route, where I got to site see a bit more.